benjamin-stover/Book-Management/README.md

    > db.setUserName("");                 // PSQL Username
    > db.setPassword("");                 // PSQL User Password

-- The project should now compile and be ready for use.
+- The program should now be ready to compile and run.

 ## BACKGROUND
 I originally started creating this program beacause I was studying